· SOUTHEAST ASIA · THAILAND ·

 Trang consists of a whole bunch of islands – the most commonly visited are Koh Mook, Koh Ngai, Koh Kradan, Koh Libong and Koh Sukorn.

-It’s the most chilled out island on this itinerary – don’t miss it!
-For a complete guide, check out our dedicated Koh Mook post.
+It’s one of the most chilled out islands on this itinerary – don’t miss it!
+For a complete guide, check out our detailed Koh Mook post.

-Koh Mook is a pretty chill place, but there are quite a few things to do on this Thai island.
+Koh Mook is a pretty chill place, but there are quite a few things to do.
 Definitely do not miss a sunset at Charlie/Garnet Beach, on the western side – there are little food vendors, a couple of bars and a glorious strip of sand.

 Emerald Cave is another favourite – around the western side of the island is a small sea cave, leading to an enclosed inland bay.
 The cave is pretty spectacular – just wait around until the tour groups have gone!
 It’s easy to rent a kayak from Charlie/Garnet Beach – the journey takes around 25 minutes.
 Take a torch and check the tides before visiting – high tide can be problematic on a kayak!